Service

 It's also important to allocate time for spiritual nourishment.
 Making time for God is a state of being; it's self-discovery and connection with the Almighty!
 Reflecting on His hand in your life through prayerful meditation will provide clarity, peace, and a sense of purpose that transcends any challenge we face.
 It's a time to be still, listen, and feel His love.

 Space and time are not linear for God.
 He knows all His creations.
-Through His infinite everlasting power and love, He makes an instance in time for each of us at any moment.
+Through His infinite everlasting power and love, He made a timeless connection for each of His children.

 Emulating this divine example, we can prioritize what truly matters by allocating time to relationships, those in need, uplifting activities, and spiritual well-being.
 Time is precious, and how we spend it reflects our values.
 Make time for what matters most.